samuelba/bitwarden_exporter_cli/README.md

 This is a simple CLI tool to generate an encrypted Bitwarden JSON export file that can be imported into a Bitwarden vault.

+The repo contains a submodule to the [Bitwarden SDK](https://github.com/bitwarden/sdk).
+Initialize it with `git submodule update --init --recursive`.

 ## Usage

 ```bash